 Whether it’s day 1 or day 48 of summer break, there always comes a point where I run out of ideas for keeping the kids entertained during the summer.
-We’ve put together a list of fun activities for summer fun at home, and most require little or no preparation.
+You too??
+We put together a list of fun activities to do at home, and most require little or no preparation.
 Because let’s be honest… mom wants a break too.

 Some of the links in this post are affiliate links, which means we will receive a small commission when you make a purchase by clicking through our links.
 Thank you for supporting Lakeland Mom!
 We only recommend products that we use and love ourselves.